Some good news: There is no citizenship requirement for the K99.

 It is difficult to overstate the importance of this page.
 The reviewers should understand your whole grant from this one page.
 You also need to include training in the Specific Aims page.
 This helps to show that you are taking the training seriously.

-Remember, use the Bible to help you craft a compelling Specific Aims document.
+Remember, use the book (see Point 10 below) to help you craft a compelling Specific Aims document.
 Share your document with as many people as possible.
 I shared my Specific Aims with over 15 people over the course of 5 months.
 I had more than 50 revisions before it was finished.

 Once your Specific Aims is flawless, you will be able to effortlessly write the other sections (maybe not effortlessly, but you get my point).
 I started sharing my Specific Aims document with colleagues 5 months before the NIH deadline.